 Decorate: For holidays or other fun occasions, you might want these cookies to be festive!
 Try sprinkling with sprinkles or colorful small candies before the cookies set.

 Other Add-Ins: Add in ½ cup of raisins, chopped nuts, or other dried fruits.
 Some shredded coconut would be delicious as well.
 You could also substitute part of the oats with another crunchy cereal like cornflakes or rice Krispies to change the texture of the cookies.
 I wouldn’t substitute all of the oats though, just a ¼ – ½ cup or so.

-These Peanut Butter Cheerio Bars will be ideal if you’re looking for a crunchier peanut butter treat.
-For a decadent yet super simple to make peanut butter dessert, Peanut Butter No Bake Pie is a winner.
+For a decadent yet super simple to make peanut butter dessert, Peanut Butter Lasagna and Peanut Butter No Bake Pie are both winners!

 Did you end up with peanut butter no bake cookies that are not firm?
 This is usually due to the sugar/butter mixture not being cooked long enough.
 Next time, be sure to boil the mixture hard for one full minute.